-The student is responsible for recording the amount of compensatory time on the appropriate form in the Student Compensatory Time Book, located in Clinical Preceptor's Office.
+The student is responsible for recording the amount of compensatory time on the appropriate form in the Student Compensatory Time Book, located in the classroom.
 Any compensatory time accrued must be verified by a member of the instructional staff, including the Program Director, Clinical Coordinator, Primary Clinical Preceptor, faculty member, or supervising radiographer.